raquelbosch/GSSTDAdev/README.md

 # GSSTDA: Gene Structure Survival using Topological Data Analysis
 ## Installation
-You can install the released version of eat from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of GSSTDA from [CRAN](https://CRAN.R-project.org) with:

 ``` r
 install.packages("GSSTDA")